oracle-livelabs/database/db-operator-with-cicd/4-walkthrough-jenkins/jenkins-setup.md

       ```
 8. Click `Save`

-  With the pipeline configured, you will need to build the pipeline initially to enable Jenkins to register all pipeline parameters and settings.
+  With the pipeline configured, build the pipeline initially to enable Jenkins to register all pipeline parameters and settings.
 Once you press Save, Jenkins will navigate automatically to that specific pipeline.

 9. Click on `Build Now`